Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: Applications to minimal hypersurfaces

-\begin{remark} Theorem \ref{teo_minimal_main} holds in dimension $n\ge 4$, with $(n-2)/n$ replacing $1/3$ and principal eigenspaces of dimensions $1$ and $(n-1)$, whenever $M$ supports a positive solution to $J_{\frac{n-2}{n}} w \le 0$ satisfying
+\begin{remark} Theorem \ref{teo_minimal_main} holds in dimension $n\ge 4$, with $(n-2)/n$ replacing $1/3$ and principal eigenspaces of dimensions $1$ and $(n-1)$, whenever $M$ supports a positive solution to $J_{\frac{n-2}{n}} w \ge 0$ satisfying

-However, to present we do not have a manageable geometric condition to guarantee the existence of such $w$. \end{remark}
+However, currently we do not have a manageable geometric condition to guarantee the existence of such $w$. \end{remark}

-It is unclear to us whether to expect the vanishing of the mixed components $\bar R_{01\alpha\beta}$ or not.
-If this were the case, by the Codazzi-Mainardi equations $A$ would be a Codazzi tensor with only two eigenvalues.
-One may therefore obtain a local (likely, global) splitting of $M$ as a warped product.
+In $(iii)$ of Theorem \ref{teo_minimal_main}, it is unclear to us whether the mixed components $\bar R_{01\alpha\beta}$ should vanish or not.
+If this were the case, a computation using the Codazzi \& Mainardi equations would imply that the distribution generated by $\{e_\alpha\}$ is integrable, allowing to locally (or even globally) split $M$ as a warped product.
 This is the case of ambient Euclidean space:

 \begin{proof}[Proof of Theorem \ref{cor_chengzhou}] Denote by $f : M \to \R^4$ the minimal immersion.
-If $M$ has at least two ends, by Theorem \ref{teo_minimal_main} and since case $(ii)$ does not occur in Euclidean space we deduce that $M$ is non-parabolic, that $U \doteq \{|A|>0\}$ is non-empty and that $A$ has only two eigenvalues on any connected, relatively compact subset $U' \subset U$.
-By a result due to Do Carmo and Dajczer \cite[Theorem 4.4]{DoCD}, $f(U')$ is a piece of a catenoid $C$, and by continuity so is $f(\overline{U'})$.
-If by contradiction $U' \not \equiv M$, then $A$ should vanish on $\partial U'$.
-However, the second fundamental form of $C$ is positive on the compact set $\overline{f(U')} \supset f(\overline{U'})$, contradiction.
+If $M$ has at least two ends, by Theorem \ref{teo_minimal_main} and since case $(ii)$ does not occur in Euclidean space we deduce that $M$ is non-parabolic, that $U \doteq \{|A|>0\}$ is non-empty and that $A$ has only two eigenvalues on any connected component $U' \subset U$.
+By a result due to Do Carmo \& Dajczer \cite[Theorem 4.4]{DoCD}, $f(U')$ is a piece of a catenoid $C$, and by continuity so is $f(\overline{U'})$.
+If by contradiction $U' \not \equiv M$, then $A$ should vanish on $\partial U'$, hence the second fundamental form of $C$ should vanish on $f(\partial U')$.
+However, the second fundamental form of $C$ is positive everywhere, contradiction.
 Therefore, $U'\equiv M$ and $f(M) \subset C$.
 Since $M$ is complete and $f : M \to C$ is a local isometry, by Ambrose theorem $f$ is surjective and a Riemannian covering, hence a diffemorphism since the $3$-dimensional catenoid is simply connected. \end{proof}

-\begin{proof}[Proof of Theorem \ref{teo_bernstein}] Up to passing to the universal covering, we can assume that $M$ is simply connected.
-By Corollary \ref{cor_chengzhou}, either $M$ has only one end or $M$ is the catenoid.
-However, the catenoid is not $\delta$-stable for $\delta > 1/3$, as can be deduced by the criticality of $\Delta + 1/3|A|^2$ in Example \ref{ex_catenoid}.
-The conclusion follows from \cite[Theorem 1.7]{hlw}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{teo_bernstein}] Since $\R^4$ is orientable and $M$ is two-sided, then $M$ is orientable.
+Moreover, Theorem \ref{cor_chengzhou} guarantees that $M$ has only one end: indeed, the catenoid is not $\delta$-stable for any $\delta > 1/3$, as inferrable by the criticality of $\Delta + 1/3|A|^2$ in Example \ref{ex_catenoid}.
+In our assumptions, setting $V = \delta |A|^2$ we have from \eqref{eq_gauss}